-The inspiration began when we purchased an inexpensive floor length mirror at Wal-Mart with the intention of giving it a makeover and hanging it in the master bedroom.
+The inspiration began when we purchased an inexpensive floor length mirror at Wal-Mart with the intention of painting it white and hanging it in the master bedroom.

 Supplies:Mirror 15 1/2" x 51"